 Word Of God said that it is an actual rule of magic in this universe; adding an escape clause is not required, but it makes the magic much easier to cast.
 Fair folk like Oberon and Puck are powerful enough they do not really need to worry about it, as is an incredibly powerful human sorcerer like the Archmage, but for someone like the Magus or Demona, being able to save on your energy is very important.

-The Curse Escape Clauses are also interpreted rather loosely; Xanatos raised Castle Wyvern above the cumulus layer of clouds, but not the cirrus layer; nevertheless, this was enough to break the spell.
-He also burned only the atmosphere above Manhattan, not the entire world; but even those hypothetical victims outside of Manhattan were still freed from the "stone at night" curse.
+It helps that the Curse Escape Clauses are worded rather vaguely, and thus open to loose interpretation.
+The Gargoyles' curse only said "the clouds" so Xanatos raising Castle Wyvern above the cumulus layer of clouds, but not the cirrus layer, is enough to do the job.
+Similarly, "until the sky burns" apparently does not necessarily mean the entire sky, so only burning the atmosphere above Manhattan is enough to cure even those hypothetical victims outside of the city from the "stone at night" curse.

 Cute Monster Girl: All female gargoyles shown in the TV series were sexy winged humanoids, except for Una, who resembled an anthropomorphic unicorn and so didn't exactly break the stereotype.
 Male gargoyles, however, included a much wider variety of body types; the comic continuation eventually introduced Constance (Coco), a heavyset female who resembles a wild sow, and Brooklyn's mate Katana (whom most of the fandom * thought* would be a CMG) was shown to have a beak.